CORRECTION, Volly, Docutech Teaming Up to Support Permanent Housing for the Homeless in Austin

 Volly, Docutech Teaming Up to Support Permanent Housing for the Homeless in Austin

 /EIN News/ -- Worburn, MA, Oct.
+23, 2019 (GLOBE NEWSWIRE) -- Volly, Docutech Team Up to Support Permanent Housing for the Homeless in Austin

-23, 2019 (GLOBE NEWSWIRE) -- WOBURN, MASS.—DATE—Volly, an industry-leading provider of SaaS-based Marketing Automation, CRM and POS solutions for banks and mortgage companies, and Docutech, the leading provider of document eSign, eClose and print fulfillment technology, announced they are making a joint donation of $35,000 to Mobile Loaves & Fishes (MLF) to help provide housing to people leaving chronic homeless in the Austin region.
+Worburn, MA, Oct.
+23, 2019 (GLOBE NEWSWIRE) — Volly, an industry-leading provider of SaaS-based Marketing Automation, CRM and POS solutions for banks and mortgage companies, and Docutech, the leading provider of document eSign, eClose and print fulfillment technology, announced they are making a joint donation of $35,000 to Mobile Loaves & Fishes (MLF) to help provide housing to people leaving chronic homeless in the Austin region.

 MLF is an Austin, Texas-based nonprofit that serves that city’s homeless community.
 One of MLF’s core programs is Community First!
 Village, a groundbreaking development that provides affordable, permanent housing and a supportive community for men and women coming out of chronic homelessness.